cliu212/cliu212.github.io/_pages/about.md

 **Research Interests:** My research focuses on the theoretical foundation of deep learning optimization and of its acceleration.
 I am enthusiastic in theoretically understanding the dynamics of neural network training, and the mechanisms behind.
 My recent research effort has been devoted to finding fundamental properties of neural networks and/or algorithms that are responsible for the practical fast training.
 By doing so, we were able to establish optimization theories and develop accelerated algorithms for neural networks.
 I am also interested in the connections between optimization and generalization performance of neural networks.

+**I will join [Purdue University](https://www.purdue.edu/), [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) as an Assistant Professor in August 2024.
+I am looking for PhD students to join my group.
+Please email me if you are interested in working with me!**

 <a name="news"></a>

 News